 The idea of living in eternal summer surrounded by caring people who want to live life to its fullest sounds nice right?

 Though we all know that dropping everything we know and making the switch to living in Brazil required more then just “wanting to do so”.
-Arriving in Brazil without a place to stay, source of income, solid visa or knowing the language could be the proverbial “stick in our spokes” that sends us flying.
+Arriving in Brazil without a place to stay, source of income, solid visa or could be the proverbial “stick in our spokes” that sends us flying.

 What if you could keep that stick from entering your spokes and be able to cruise in peace and happiness, would you take those actions?